Angle Icon

 Galindez’s biggest tip?
 Advocate for your time.

-With a few smart tips, a reusable structure, and examples that speak your language, your notes can stop being the end-of-day headache — and actually help.
+With a few smart tips, a reusable structure, and supporting tools that speak your language, your notes can stop being the end-of-day headache — and actually help.

 Want to skip the mental load and still get perfect notes?
 Try Freed's AI scribe.